ipfs-inactive/blog/content/post/051-new-ipfs-release-process.md

 ### Cycle

 Baring any feature freezes, go-ipfs will now cut a new release approximately every 6 weeks.
-Specifically, we will branch off a new release every 6 weeks and then run through the release process in an expected 3 weeks.
+Specifically, we will aim to branch off a new release every 6 weeks and then run through the release process in an expected 3 weeks.

 If the release process runs under or over the expected 3 weeks, the next release